Lead support for The Song Continues is provided by the AE Charitable Foundation.

 This concert is part of the Marilyn Horne legacy at Carnegie Hall.

-The Song Continues is supported, in part, by the Ann and Gordon Getty Foundation.
+Additional support for The Song Continues is provided by the Ann and Gordon Getty Foundation.

 The Song Continues is part of the Marilyn Horne legacy at Carnegie Hall.